isc-projects/isc-dnssec-guide/doc/validation.rst

 ``dnssec-validation`` option:

 -  *yes*: DNSSEC validation is enabled, but a trust anchor must be manually configured.
-No validation actually takes place until you have manually configured at least one trusted key.
+No validation actually takes place until at least one trusted key has been manually configured.

 -  *no*: DNSSEC validation is disabled, and the recursive server behaves in the "old-fashioned" way of performing insecure DNS lookups.

--  *auto*: DNSSEC validation is enabled, and a default trust anchor (included as part of BIND) for the DNS root zone is used.
+-  *auto*: DNSSEC validation is enabled, and a default trust anchor (included as part of BIND 9) for the DNS root zone is used.
 This is the default; BIND automatically does this if there is no ``dnssec-validation`` line in the configuration file.

-Let's discuss the difference between <yes> and <auto>.
-If set to
-<yes>, the trust anchor must be manually defined and maintained
-using the ``trust-anchors`` statement (with either the ``static-key`` or ``static-ds`` modifier) in the configuration file; if set to
-<auto> (the default, and as shown in the example), then no further
-action should be required as BIND includes a copy [4]_ of the root key.
+Let's discuss the difference between *yes* and *auto*.
+If set to *yes*, the trust anchor must be manually defined and maintained using the ``trust-anchors`` statement (with either the ``static-key`` or ``static-ds`` modifier) in the configuration file; if set to *auto* (the default, and as shown in the example), then no further action should be required as BIND includes a copy [4]_ of the root key.
-When set to <auto>, BIND automatically keeps the keys (also known as trust anchors, which we look at in :ref:`trust_anchors`) up-to-date without intervention from the DNS administrator.
+When set to *auto*, BIND automatically keeps the keys (also known as trust anchors, discussed in :ref:`trust_anchors`) up-to-date without intervention from the DNS administrator.

-We recommend using the default <auto> unless there is a good reason to require a manual trust anchor.
+We recommend using the default *auto* unless there is a good reason to require a manual trust anchor.
 To learn more about trust anchors, please refer to :ref:`trusted_keys_and_managed_keys`.